Presidency of Woodrow Wilson: Race riots and lynchings

 The Great Migration of African Americans out of the South surged in 1917 and 1918.
 There was a severe shortage of housing in centers of war industry.
 Race riots erupted—the worst was the East St. Louis riots of July 1917 which killed 29 blacks and 9 whites and caused $1.4 million in property damage.
 Wilson asked Attorney General Thomas Watt Gregory if the federal government could intervene to "check these disgraceful outrages."
 However, on the advice of Gregory, Wilson did not take direct action against the riots.

 Lynchings against individual blacks averaged about one a week across the South.
 After consulting with African-American leader Robert Moton, Wilson issued a major statement denouncing lynching.
 He called upon governors and law-enforcement officers to "stamp out this disgraceful evil" of lynch mobs.
 He denounced the mob spirit of lynching as a blow against liberty and justice.
 He further stated, "I say plainly that every American who takes part in the action of mob or gives it any sort of continence is no true son of this great democracy but its betrayer, and ...[discredits] her by that single disloyalty to her standards of law and of rights."

 In 1919, another series of race riots occurred in Washington D.C., Chicago, Omaha, Elaine, and two dozen other cities across the country.
+Historians estimate more than 250 African Americans were killed.
 At the request of state governors, The War Department sent Army troops to the worst-hit cities.
 Wilson ignored the crisis.